luxiaolili/MimicMotion_train/README.md

   <i>An overview of the framework of MimicMotion.</i>
 </p>

-In recent years, generative artificial intelligence has achieved significant advancements in the field of image generation, spawning a variety of applications.
-However, video generation still faces considerable challenges in various aspects such as controllability, video length, and richness of details, which hinder the application and popularization of this technology.
-In this work, we propose a controllable video generation framework, dubbed *MimicMotion*, which can generate high-quality videos of arbitrary length with any motion guidance.
-Comparing with previous methods, our approach has several highlights.
-Firstly, with confidence-aware pose guidance, temporal smoothness can be achieved so model robustness can be enhanced with large-scale training data.
-Secondly, regional loss amplification based on pose confidence significantly eases the distortion of image significantly.
-Lastly, for generating long smooth videos, a progressive latent fusion strategy is proposed.
-By this means, videos of arbitrary length can be generated with acceptable resource consumption.
-With extensive experiments and user studies, MimicMotion demonstrates significant improvements over previous approaches in multiple aspects.

-## Quickstart
+## Training Guidance

-For the initial released version of the model checkpoint, it supports generating videos with a maximum of 72 frames at a 576x1024 resolution.
-If you encounter insufficient memory issues, you can appropriately reduce the number of frames.
+1. In the experiments, the posenet is so hard to control, So I do a lot of  experiments for it.
+I think the posenet is not good for control the pose, But I train the posenet with unet2d, the results shows that posenet can control the pose for sd-2.1, You can follow my other project Pose2Image.
+2. The diffusers is unstabitily, I do it with different versions, the result is different
+3. It is need clear data and so many datasets, This is a data hungry task
+4. It is bad for train many epochs, mybe my dataset is so poor

 ### Environment setup

-Recommend python 3+ with torch 2.x are validated with an Nvidia V100 GPU.
+Recommend python 3+ with torch 2.x are validated with an Nvidia A800 GPU.
 Follow the command below to install all the dependencies of python:

 ```
 conda env create -f environment.yaml